 Finally, in the client view, go to the Credentials tab and copy the value of

 the generated client secret.
-This must be added to the Tenzir Platform configuration
+You must add this to the Tenzir Platform configuration

 under TENZIR_PLATFORM_OIDC_PROVIDER_CLIENT_SECRET